-I was lucky enough to have in my life a family filled with love, compassion, acceptance and tolerance.
+I was lucky enough to have in my life a family filled with love, compassion, acceptance, and tolerance.
 I am what I am as a direct result of a family life where belonging is imperative.
-It is very rewarding to my health and one of the reasons why I am still alive.
+It is gratifying to my health and one of the reasons why I am still alive.
 Without my family’s caring nature, I cannot conceive living alone.

 I used to drive the children around and take them on a field trip.
-Sometimes, I am the one that takes them for the weekend of cub scouts or bring the boys along on a camping trip without the parents.
+Sometimes, I am the one that takes them for the weekend of cub scouts or brings the boys along on a camping trip without the parents.
 Yes, they trusted me with their children.
-Trust is very important.
+Trust is essential.